Where Things Go and Why It Matters

 White space is not wasted space.
 It is a visual separator that reduces cognitive load, groups related elements, and gives the eye a place to rest between information-dense regions.
 A dashboard with no white space is a dashboard where nothing stands out.
 Every element competes equally for attention, which means no element wins.

-The tension between density and usability is one of the oldest arguments in dashboard UI design.
+The tension between density and usability is one of the oldest arguments in dashboard design.
 Operators want everything on one screen.
 Executives want clarity at a glance.
 The answer depends on who is looking, how often they look, and how much time they have.

 | Context | Too Dense | Appropriate |